 New Mexico Junior College offers many opportunities for students to participate in various activities both on and off campus.
 Students are encouraged to become associated with at least one of the recognized student groups.
 Participants generally find that they have a great time, learn something new, and create lifelong friendships in the process.
-Come join the fun!!!!
 Call (575) 392-5366 for more information.

-A. Campus Housing
+Campus Housing